jungsukKo/SAnimationSystem/README.md

 Simple Animation system to control Animator without AnimatorController

 # Why I make this?
 Unity change legacy animation component to animator component long time ago.
-To use animator, animatorController are necessary but there are few difficulties to use it.
-However, animator is much faster and no bug like animation componenet
+To use animator, animatorController are necessary and animator is much faster and no bug like animation component but there are few difficulties to use it
 * animatorController need lot of time to setup
 * animatorController make another asset file
 * animatorController has no method to control animation from code